OpenNewsLabs/one-regression-six-ways/README.md

 # one-regression-six-ways

-Code and data for my blog post, **6 ways to run a "simple" regression,** in which I ran a regression of health vs. income using the following 6 tools:
+Code and data for my blog post, **6 ways to run a "simple" regression**, in which I ran a regression of health vs. income using the following 6 tools:

 * Excel
 * R